tinacms/tina-graphql-gateway/packages/client/readme.md

 This CLI performs a few functions:

-- Generates graphql and typescript types based on your content's schema.
+- Generates GraphQL and TypeScript types based on your content's schema.
 - Auditing your content's schema and checking for errors.
 - Running a GraphQL server using the built-in filesystem adapter.